ridhun55/UI-UX-Pluggins/HTML Codes .md

 $(document).ready(function () {

-   //Check to see if the window is top if not then display button
+   // if the window is top if not then display button

    $(window).scroll(function () {
       if ($(this).scrollTop() > 100) {
       $('.scrollToTop').fadeIn();